Tianle97/Go-Problem-sheet3/README.md

 # Go-Problem-sheet3
 Regular Expressions in Go

+problem-sheet3 will provide information about how t use random regexp in golang.

 # *1. Random response* #

 * Write a function called ElizaResponse in Go that takes a single string as input and returns a single string as output.
 The function should randomly return one of the following three strings.